cpumarfrohberg/user_behavior/README.md

 The orchestrator intelligently routes questions to the appropriate agent(s):

-- **RAG Agent Only**: For document retrieval, examples, case studies, semantic searches
+- **RAG Agent Only**: For document retrieval, examples, case studies, text searches
 - **Cypher Agent Only**: For graph traversal, relationships, correlations, pattern detection
 - **Both Agents**: When both document evidence and graph analysis are needed (runs in parallel)